RSBalchII/seismic-database-project/first_meeting.md

 - **Database access**: You have access to the server machine from previous work.
 - **API**: Currently doesn't exist; considering using software like BigQuery to copy the database.

-This Markdown-formatted summary provides a structured overview of the project, highlighting its objectives, data handling processes, focus areas, and additional context.
-It offers a clear and organized view of the information gathered from your recent conversation.

 ## Citations

 - U.S. Environmental Protection Agency. (n.d.).
 Underground Injection Control Program.
 Retrieved from https://www.epa.gov/uic